strmlineapp-ux/agileflow/src/docs/data-documentation.md

 This document provides a detailed breakdown of the data structures, entities, and their relationships within the AgileFlow application.
 The data architecture is designed for a **Firestore (NoSQL) database environment**, which influences how data is structured and related.
 It serves as a technical reference for understanding how data flows through the system and interacts with internal and external services.

+**Important Architectural Note:** Pages like "Service Delivery" are configured within the `AppSettings` object and are not hardcoded entities.
+Any references to them in documentation are purely as examples of how a dynamic page can be constructed.
+The codebase should not treat these pages as special or distinct from any other page an administrator might create.

 ## User Entity
 **Firestore Collection**: `/users/{userId}`